If you look at the latest content marketing statistics, you will see that 91% of B2B and 86% of B2C marketers are using content marketing.

 Content marketing is by its nature a long-term approach

-While content marketing can help you reach short-term goals with improvised planning, strategic goals require a more structured and well-thought-out plan.
+While content marketing can help you reach short-term goals with improvised planning, strategic goals require a more structured and well-thought-out approach.

 Trying to reach multiple goals by independently focusing on a few different marketing methods without a proper plan is just not effective.
 You might as well throw your money in the nearest wishing well as the long-term effects are going to be practically the same.